awsdocs/amazon-eks-user-guide/doc_source/view-workloads.md

 1. On the **Workloads** tab, you see a list of **Names** of all the Kubernetes workloads that are currently deployed to your cluster, the **Pod count**, and **Status** for each workload\.
 **Important**
-If you can't see any workloads, your IAM user or role might not have the permissions to view the namespace that you're trying to view resources in\.
-You can select a namespace that you have Kubernetes RBAC permissions for to view from the **All Namespaces** drop\-down list\.
-For more information about assigning Kubernetes permissions, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in the Kubernetes documentation\.
+If you can't see any workloads, or you see **Error loading Namespaces**, you may need to select a different namespace from the **All Namespaces** drop\-down list\.
+If you're still having problems, see [Can't see workloads or nodes and see `Error loading Namespaces` in the AWS Management Console](troubleshooting_iam.md#security-iam-troubleshoot-cannot-view-nodes-or-workloads) to resolve the issue or make sure that the account or role that you're signed into the console with meets the prerequisites\.
+If you don't resolve the issue, you can still view and manage your Amazon EKS cluster on the **Configuration** tab, but you won't be able to see information about your workloads\.

    You can deploy the following types of workloads on a cluster\.
    + **Deployment** – Ensures that a specific number of pods run and includes logic to deploy changes\.